quentinsf/pygarmin/README.md

 the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

+In the past, it has been released under the GNU General Public License version 2, and some contributions have been made under that license.
+You may use it under the terms of the GPLv2 if you prefer.

 ## Acknowledgements

 Thanks are due to, amongst others: